If you’re visiting Australia from Finland you may be eligible for medical care under Medicare while you’re here.

 You need to enrol in Medicare to get a benefit.

-To be eligible, you must be a resident of Finland before arriving in Australia.
+To be eligible, you must have been living in Finland before arriving in Australia.

 If you’re here on a student visa, you’re not eligible for Medicare.

 If you’re in Australia for a short time and don’t need medical care, there’s no need to enrol.